MR

 Quebec’s Minimum Wage History

-Displayed below is Quebec’s minimum wage history for the last six years:
+Displayed below is Quebec’s minimum wage history for the past years:

 Date of Increase